zahrabeng/mark-nodejs-proj--my-little-server/README.md

 The `start` script is configured such that the Express server will run by default on your local machine at `localhost:4000`.

 You will need to manually confirm this through visiting `localhost:4000` in your browser.
+You can also visit some different endpoints which are defined, e.g. `localhost:4000/current-time`.

 ## Exercise 2: Reading, understanding and documenting

-**Success criterion:** a document which outlines how you think this React app works.
+**Success criterion:** a document which outlines how you think this Express server works.
 You don't have to achieve a theory which explains 100%, but you should strive to explain as much as possible.

 (N.B.: The _correctness_ of your theory is **much less important** than the _process_ of forming this document.
 [Forming a prediction, and then discovering it was wrong, is an effective way to learn](https://www.sciencedirect.com/science/article/abs/pii/S0959475217303468)!)